joeybose/joeybose.github.io/_posts/2020-6-16-Hyperbolic-Normalizing-Flows.markdown

 $$

-Thus normalizing flows compose several invertible simple functions to construct a arbitrarily complex function which allows one to sample from a simple base distribution but yields a sample from a significantly more complex distribution.
-All of this is hinged on the change in volume formula for probability distributions which can be extermely efficient to compute given certain types of $$f_i$$'s.
+Thus normalizing flows compose several invertible simple functions to construct an arbitrarily complex function which allows one to sample from a simple base distribution but yields a sample from a significantly more complex distribution.
+All of this is hinged on the change in volume formula for probability distributions which can be extremely efficient to compute given certain types of $$f_i$$'s.
 A concrete instantiation of this is the now famous RealNVP or Affine coupling flow that basically partitions an input vector into two sets.
 The first set undergoes an identity map while the second set is pushed through a scale ($$s$$) and translation ($$t$$) transformation conditioned on the first.
 In equations this is:

 ![EX1]({{ "../assets/HyperFlow_15min/HyperFlow_15min.013.jpeg" | absolute_url }}){: style="display: block; margin: auto;"}
 Notice how the Jacobian Matrix has a nice lower triangular form, which allows for an efficient calculation of the change in volume.

 # Quick Primer on Lorentz Model of hyperbolic geometry
-Hyperbolic geometry initself is a vast and rich topic that avid scholars can pour years of their life into.
-For the purposes of this blog post I'll outline the spark notes version and refer the interested reader to the Appendix of the paper.
+Hyperbolic geometry in itself is a vast and rich topic that avid scholars can pour years of their life into.
+For the purposes of this blog post, I’ll outline the spark notes version and refer the interested reader to the Appendix of the paper.

 There are many equivalent models of hyperbolic geometry, but the Lorentz model offers the simplest explicit formulas.
-At its core the a hyperboloid manifold is equipped with the Lorentz Inner Product:
+At its core the hyperboloid manifold is equipped with the Lorentz Inner Product:

 $$
 \begin{align*}